 This recipe works well roasted in the oven or cooked out on the grill.
-I love the way the harissa dressing mingles with the carrots, red onions, chickpeas and garlic.
-Served on a bed of quinoa and topped with fresh mint and parsley, it is sure to delight!
+I’ve included directions for how to do either method.
+No matter how you do it, I love the way the harissa dressing mingles with the carrots, red onions, chickpeas and garlic.
+Served on a bed of quinoa and topped with fresh mint and parsley, it is absolutely delicious.

 Harissa is a hot chili pepper paste from North Africa.
 Typically, it’s a mix of roasted red peppers, hot peppers, garlic, cumin, coriander, saffron, and various other herbs and spices.
 I used a prepared brand, Dea Harissa Hot Sauce, that I picked up at a local natural foods store.
 If it’s hard to find where you are, you can also make it from scratch.
 Harissa tastes great in salad dressings, on roasted or grilled vegetables, on grains, in pasta dishes, and on and on.

 1 ½-2 ½ Tbsp harissa paste (see note above)

 1 ½-2 Tbsp lemon juice

 ½ tsp agave

 Salt, to taste

 4 large carrots, sliced thick on a bias